jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 are used by some recursive resolvers to increase resilience against DNS poisoning attacks.
-DNSSEC-signing authoritative resolvers are expected to copy the same capitalization from the query into their ANSWER section, but sign the response as if they had use all lowercase.
+DNSSEC-signing authoritative resolvers are expected to copy the same capitalization from the query into their ANSWER section, but sign the response as if they had used all lowercase.
 In particular, PowerDNS versions prior to 4.0.4 had this bug.

 # Differences versus RFC6844